Dine, drink cocktails while top local muzos jam at this moody new bar

-- Get close to great white sharks on cage-diving trips.
+- Get close to a variety of shark species on cage-diving trips.

 - Experience smaller local sharks on catch-and-release tagging excursions aboard our research vessel.

-- Explore kelp forests and the creatures that inhabit them during snorkelling surveys.
+- Explore the incredible kelp forests and the creatures that inhabit them during snorkeling surveys.

 - Be involved with groundbreaking research focused on shark and marine conservation.

 - Get credits towards your degree or diploma (dependent on approval by your educational institution).

 In between all that fascinating research activity, there’s plenty of free time to explore Gansbaai and Cape Town.
 On bad-weather days, you can go on organised excursions, from hikes in the gorgeous Overberg area; trips to the southernmost tip of Africa, Cape Agulhas; and Betty’s Bay (famous penguin colony); horse-riding outrides and riverboat cruises.
 Plus, you’ll go on a minimum of four boat trips per month and be trained in boat handling.

 The White Shark is a state-of-the-art catamaran.
 Image: WSDC

 - All accommodation while on the programme, including in Gansbaai and one night’s accommodation in Cape Town.